/ Independence Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a permanent disability, you may be entitled to further compensation under Ohio law.
-These payments are intended to account for the lasting impact of your injury on your ability to work.
+If your workplace injury causes a lasting condition, you may be entitled to additional benefits under Ohio law.
+These payments are designed to account for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: